gregcope/chimetAlexaSkill/README.md

 Based on AWS Space skill example alex app

 ## What is chimet?
 Chimet [http://www.chimet.co.uk/] is one of a group of near real time weather data stations in Solent, Southern England, UK.
 Primarly used by sailors to understnad the live weather in common stomping grounds.
 Chimet is actually on a mark called "West Pole".
 This is a "dolphin" - a marine term for a tripod mark.
-West Pole (the marks name) is situated just south of chichest harbour entrance, and marks the endof Chichested bar sand bank.
+West Pole (the marks name) is situated just south of Chichester harbour entrance, and marks the end of Chichester Bar sand bank.

 It looks like this;